aneeshbhattacharya/DanceAnyWay/README.md

 ```
 python test.py
 ```
-Note: Results will be generated in a new directory named <em>test_results<em> by default.
+Note: Results will be generated in a new directory named *test_results* by default.
 This behavior may be changed as a command line argument

-3. In order to evaluate the model on in-the-wild music, run the following command in the <em>dance_generator<em> directory
+3. In order to evaluate the model on in-the-wild music, run the following command in the *dance_generator* directory
 ```
 python evaluate.py --music_file music.wav
 ```